henrylawson/FactoryFriend/README.md

 # Introduction
-Factory friend is a simple DSL for defining and creating factories in .Net.
-Factory Friend makes creating factories for a large number of objects easy and maintainable.
+FactoryFriend is a simple DSL for defining and creating factories in .Net.
+FactoryFriend makes creating factories for a large number of objects easy and maintainable.

 # Why use FactoryFriend?